 He grabbed her stomach and started making it worse.
 Why was he hurting her?
 Then he started screaming.
 Why was he screaming at her?
 He finally stopped grabbing her stomach and just held her.
 She noticed tears were running down his cheeks.

-All of the sudden, the front door flew open and two white policeman came running in.
+All of a sudden, the front door flew open and two white policemen came running in.
 One of them rushed to her and quickly got her to stop choking.
 And it didn’t even hurt.
 Why wasn’t Marcus able to do that?
 And why did he try to hurt her?
 She was very confused and to upset to speak.

 She sat in the front while one of them sat in the back with Marcus.
 Who for some reason wasn’t talking and was wearing handcuffs.
 Was he that dangerous?
 When they got to the station she realized that all of the people behind the bars looked like Marcus.
 Talked like Marcus.
 Even dressed like Marcus.
 Baggy jeans and sweatshirts.